 1-½ inch Dubia are typically in their final nymph growth phase, or instar.

-As we’ve said many times before, Dubia are outstanding feeder roaches for many reasons.
-A big reason is superior gutload-ability, and gut loading is where 1-½ Inch Dubia Roaches stand out.
+As we’ve said before, Dubia roaches are outstanding feeders for many reasons.
+One reason is superior gut load-ability.
+This is where large Dubia like 1-½ inch nymphs stand out.
 Literally.
-These guys can pack in an enormous amount of food, and when they do, it’s very easy to tell.
-Their full stomachs cause significant body elongation, and that bulging belly is the signal that they’re ready for feeding.
+These guys can pack away an enormous amount of food.
+And when they do, it’s very easy to see.
+Their full stomachs cause serious body elongation.
+If you’re into gutloading, the bulging belly signals that they’re ready for feeding.

 Interestingly, the difference between a hungry Dubia roach and one that’s fed can be double its body weight or more.
 And this is especially true of larger Dubia.
 This is why you want to give feeder roaches nutritious foods that are not only good for them, but also good for the animals that eat them.
 What goes into the roach often ends up in the prey animals unchanged.

 Like all our roaches, we feed our 1-½ inch Dubia fruits and vegetables.
 We also feed them our own special Dubia roach chow that contains nutrients for every stage of growth.
 Of course, we feed our organic roaches organic foods and feed ingredients.
 Late-stage nymphs like these are full of nutrition, thanks to a lifetime of healthy eating!

 1-½ inches is the largest size for Dubia roaches.
 We do our best to get them as close to this size as possible.
 Of course, there is always some size variation.

 This measure assumes they are fed and hydrated.
 Roaches may become dehydrated in-transit.
 Hungry or dehydrated roaches often have a flatter appearance.
 Give them plenty of food and water upon arrival, especially if they appear flat.

 Within limits, you can adjust the size of your roaches to fit the size of your animal.
 To increase their size, provide them with food and water.
 To decrease it, withhold food and water for a day or more.